86°

 Birds typically begin to migrate 30 to 45 minutes after the sun goes down.
 Migration continues through the night, but the greatest number in flight generally occurs two to three hours after sunset.

 Migratory patterns can also be monitored using weather radar.
-Not only does radar detect precipitation, but it can also detect biological.
-Meteorologists tend to dismiss this echo as ground clutter, but the data can be valuable to ornithologists – those who study birds.
+Not only does radar detect precipitation, but it can also detect biological echo.
+Meteorologists tend to dismiss it as ground clutter, but the data can be valuable to ornithologists – those who study birds.

 In late 2010, a team from Cornell University and Oregon State University proposed a plan to create a “BirdCast” using machine learning techniques.
 Applying these methods to existing radar data, bird migration is now estimated in real-time.
 Plus, BirdCast makes short-term migration forecasts.